bioidiap/bob.ap/doc/guide.rst

 Reading audio files
 ~~~~~~~~~~~~~~~~~~~~

-The usual native formats can be read with **scipy.io.wavfile** module.
+The usual native formats can be read with :py:mod:`scipy.io.wavfile` module.
 Other
-wave formats can be found in some other python modules like **pysox**.
+wave formats can be found in some other python modules like :py:mod:`pysox`.
 An
-example of wave file can be found here **bob/ap/test/data/sample.wav**
+example of wave file can be found here ``bob/ap/test/data/sample.wav``

 .. doctest:: aptest
   :options: +NORMALIZE_WHITESPACE